fgrzeskowiak/Chirp/README.md

 ## Chirp
 This is a WIP Kotlin Multiplatform project, meant to be a real-time chat application, with a complete account management flow.
-It targets Android, iOS, and Desktop (in the future).
+It connects to a [dedicated backend service](https://github.com/fgrzeskowiak/chirp-backend) and targets Android, iOS, and Desktop (in the future).
 It uses a multi-module architecture with separate `data`, `domain` and `presentation` modules with additional separation into `core` and `feature` modules.
 This allows to follow Clean Architecture principles on a module level.
 The structure looks as follows: